emlab-ucsb/oceandatr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`oceandatr` aims to provide simple functions for creating data for conducting a spatial conservation prioritization for large scale areas of the ocean, specifically offshore areas.
+`oceandatr` aims to provide simple functions for retrieving ocean data.
+Using the associated package `spatialgridr`, it can also easily grid data, which is useful for various purposes including spatial conservation prioritization.

 Fish images in logo modified from original by Tracey Saxby, [Integration and Application Network](https://ian.umces.edu/media-library)